"Happiness: a good bank account, a good cook, and a good digestion." -Jean-Jacques Rousseau

 - Processed Foods: These foods lack fiber and come with so much refined sugar.
 Since they are mostly refined, there often come with no or low fiber which is not good for the digestive system.

 - Spicy Foods: Spicy foods are known to irritate the digestive organs and mostly for individuals suffering from ulcers.
-These spicy foods can also cause discomfort while passing faeces.
+These spicy foods can also cause discomfort while passing feces.

 - Dairy Foods: Some dairy foods such as butter, cheese, and milk are not good for the digestive tract if you are already suffering from any digestion issues.